thyagomota/api-labs/lab-01/README.md

 ### Step 3 - API Specification

 Copy and then run yamlgen.py to generate OAS schema data types from the data model.
+Yamlgen is an in-house Python script that creates schema data types in OAS-YAML format by extracting metadata from an SQLite database.
+Open-source DB introspection tools like yamlgen can be adapted to work with different databases as needed.

 ```
 cp ../src/yamlgen.py src